datacommonsorg/docsite/custom_dc/deploy_cloud.md

 ## Manage your service

-## Upload a custom Docker container to the Artifact Registry
+### Upload a custom Docker container to the Artifact Registry

 This procedure creates a "dev" Docker package that you upload to the Google Cloud Artifact Registry repository that was created by the Terraform script.
 Any time you rebuild the image and want to deploy it to the cloud, you need to rerun this procedure.

 1. Build a local version of the Docker image, following the procedure in [Build a local image](/custom_dc/build_image.html#build-repo).
-1. Authenticate to gcloud as described in
+1. Authenticate to gcloud:

    ```shell
    gcloud auth login